How Often Should I Replace My O2 Sensors?

 A faulty O2 sensor can negatively impact your vehicle’s performance in several ways.
 Firstly, it can lead to reduced fuel economy.
 With an Inaccurate reading from the sensor, the ECU may not be able to adjust the air-fuel mixture properly, resulting in excess fuel consumption.
 Secondly, a faulty O2 sensor can trigger the check engine light to activate.
 This warning light indicates that there is a malfunction in the engine management system and should not be ignored.
 Lastly, a faulty sensor can cause poor engine performance, including rough idling, hesitation, and decreased power output.

-See also How Can I Reduce The Chances Of Exhaust System Problems?
+See also Can I Replace My Exhaust System Myself?

 Types of O2 Sensors